THIS SECTION REFERS ONLY TO THE ORIGINAL ECW.

 Before it was "extreme", ECW was originally a small independent promotion called Eastern Championship Wrestling, founded by Tod Gordon, and was a member promotion of the National Wrestling Alliance, or NWA, the governing body of pro wrestling, that was an outgrowth of the defunct Tri-State Wrestling Alliance and featured many of their stars.

-In 1994, the NWA was looking to restructure, as WCW had seceded from the NWA for good in 1993 and ceased using the NWA's championships.
+In 1994, the NWA was looking to restructure, as WCW had seceded from the NWA for good in 1993 and ceased using their championships.
 The goal was to bring the NWA back to its roots on the growing independent pro wrestling circuit.
 A tournament was arranged, with then-current NWA President Dennis Coraluzzo in charge and Shane Douglas selected to be the new NWA World Heavyweight Champion.

 However, Gordon and his booker, future ECW owner Paul Heyman, had a different idea for the title, using it to get themselves over, as opposed to having the NWA use ECW to get over and on August 27, 1994, in the finals of the tournament, Shane Douglas won the championship, but then threw it to the ground, refusing the honour and cut a memorable promo decrying the NWA to the shock of not only the fans, but Coraluzzo himself.
 Douglas then declared himself the champion of a new promotion, EXTREME Championship Wrestling, vocalising the desires of Gordon and Heyman to break their promotion away from the NWA.